-During your foundation year you are registered for a masters degree - a Master of Research (MRes) or an MPhil in Strategy, Marketing and Operations (SMO).
+During your foundation year you are registered for a masters degree - a Master of Research (MRes) or an MPhil in Strategy, Marketing, Operations and Organisational Behaviour (SMOOB).

-MPhil in Strategy, Marketing and Operations (SMO)
+MPhil in Strategy, Marketing, Operations and Organisational Behaviour (SMOOB)

-The SMO MPhil is the standard route to a PhD in Organisational Behaviour.
-If you are registered for an SMO MPhil, you will be required to take:
+The MPhil in SMOOB is the standard route to a PhD in Organisational Behaviour.
+If you are registered for an MPhil in SMOOB, you will be required to take:

-- nine coursework modules (MPhil SMO), or - eight coursework modules and a short individual research project (MPhil SMO), or - six coursework modules and a masters dissertation
+- 9 coursework modules (MPhil SMOOB), or - 8 coursework modules and a short individual research project (MPhil SMOOB), or - 6 coursework modules and a masters dissertation